ncase/covid-19/words/words.md

-**{WIP, DON'T SHARE YET THX!}**

 "The only thing to fear is fear itself" was stupid advice.

-Sure, don't hoard toilet paper – but if policymakers fear fear itself, they'll downplay dangers to us to avoid "mass panic".
+Sure, don't hoard toilet paper – but if policymakers fear fear itself, they'll downplay real dangers to avoid "mass panic".
 Fear's not the problem, it's how we *channel* our fear.
 Fear gives us energy to deal with dangers now, and prepare for dangers later.

 Honestly, we (Marcel, epidemiologist + Nicky, art/code) are worried.
 We bet you are, too!
 That's why we've channelled our fear into making these **playable simulations**, so that *you* can channel your fear into understanding: